Introduction

 -

-Memory: We recommend at least 4GB of RAM, but 8GB or more will give you a better experience, especially when working with larger infrastructures.
+Memory: At least 4GB of RAM is recommended, with 8GB or more providing a better experience when working with larger infrastructure projects.

 -

-Storage: You’ll need about 1GB of free disk space for Terraform and its associated tools.
-SSDs are preferred for faster performance, but not mandatory.
+Storage: You’ll need approximately 1GB of free disk space for Terraform and its associated tools.
+SSDs provide better performance, especially when working with state files.

 -

-Internet Connection: A stable internet connection is crucial.
-You’ll be downloading tools and communicating with Azure, so make sure you have a reliable connection. π
+Internet Connection: A stable internet connection is essential, as you’ll be downloading tools and communicating with Azure.

 Software Prerequisites